-- A patient’s treating physician and Eiger’s Chief Medical Officer both believe there is the potential for the specific patient under consideration to reasonably expect benefit from the treatment.
+- A patient’s treating physician and Eiger’s senior medical representative both believe there is the potential for the patient under consideration to reasonably expect benefit from the treatment.

-- Expanded access will not adversely impact the clinical development program or the regulatory approval process.
+- Expanded access will not adversely impact Eiger’s clinical development program or the regulatory approval process.

 - The request must be made by the patient’s treating physician.
 The physician must be appropriately licensed.